 You can read more of my thoughts after the gallery.

-Like The Barista’s, Jaunty Goat’s long, thin and partially underground, occupying a (slightly-below) street level unit underneath one of Chester’s famous Rows.
-These are continuous, half-timbered galleries, forming a row of shops above those at street level, accessible at regular intervals by steps up from the street.
-The Rows are unique to Chester, with some dating to 13th century.
+Like several of Chester’s speciality coffee shops (The Barista’s, Chalk Coffee, Panna Coffee, Bridge St Coffee) Jaunty Goat is long, thin and partially underground, occupying a (slightly-below) street level unit underneath one of Chester’s famous Rows, which are unique to the city, some dating to 13th century.
+These continuous, half-timbered galleries form rows of shops above those at street level, accessible at regular intervals by steps up from the street.

-Jaunty Goat probably doesn’t go back that far, having a more modern feel than The Barista’s, with white plastered walls and (an obviously modern) ceiling.
+Jaunty Goat feels slightly more modern than some, with white plastered walls and ceiling.
 However, towards the back, on the left, you get a feel for the original building.
-The wall’s been left bare, exposing large blocks of dressed stone, including the beginnings of a flight of steps, leading tantalisingly upwards, that could easily date to the Middle-ages.
+The wall has been left bare, exposing large blocks of dressed stone, including the beginnings of a flight of steps, leading tantalisingly upwards, that could easily date to the Middle-ages.

 The only natural light comes from windows running the width of the store at the front, the door recessed in the middle.
-There are benches outside, one for each window, or you could sit inside at one of two window-bars.
+There are benches outside, a pair for each window (one bench for sitting, the other acting as a table), or you could sit inside at either of the two-person window-bars.
 A ramp leads down from the door, making the Jaunty Goat wheelchair-accessible throughout.
 The ramp also sections-off the two window-bars, making them lovely, isolated spaces, ideal for people-watching.

 |57 BRIDGE STREET • CHESTER • CH1 1NG|